POSTED BY January 31, 2011 COMMENTS (388)ON

 In case of scene 2 into consideration , then the return from “Only POMIS” is just 8% , but if you consider POMIS + Bonus only then its 8.91% .

 Note that this setup operates automatically, you have to set up this once and then no more overseeing.
 It will happen automatically each month (official link)

-You have to make the nomination for your Post office monthly Income scheme at the time of applying, however if you don’t do it at the time of opening, you can also do the nomination later.
-Incase of the death of account holder the money will be paid to the nominee.
+You have to make the nomination for your Post office monthly Income scheme at the time of applying, however, if you don’t do it at the time of opening, you can also do the nomination later.
+Incase of the death of the account holder the money will be paid to the nominee.
 Read more on nomination here.